 The remains of the suspected bomber including his severed head and legs have been sent to a hospital in the nearby city of Kohat for forensic tests, Gandapur said.

 He said the bomber appeared to be 18 years old.
+Officials said he approached the meeting of hundreds of tribesmen on foot and blew himself up.

 President Pervez Musharraf “strongly condemned” the suicide attack, saying it was an attempt to sabotage peace moves in the troubled region, state media reported.